honeycombio/refinery/tools/convert/rules.md

 ### LookbackFrequency

-LookbackFrequency how far back in time to look when computing the sampling rate.

 This controls how far back in time to lookback to dynamically adjust the sampling rate.
 Default is 30 * UpdateFrequencyDuration.
 This is forced to be an _integer multiple_ of UpdateFrequencyDuration.

-Not eligible for live reload.

 Type: `duration`